bahrus/xtal-method/README.md

 # \<xtal-method\>

-A significant plurality of the web development community is enamored with the concept of bringing the power of  [server-side templating engines](https://www.w3schools.com/asp/razor_cs_loops.asp), combined with functional concepts to the client.
+A significant subset of the web development community is enamored with the concept of bringing the power of  [server-side templating engines](https://www.w3schools.com/asp/razor_cs_loops.asp), combined with functional concepts, to the client.
 But which of the competing templating engines to use?
 I like the approach adopted by [Skate](https://skatejs.netlify.com/)

 >For this reason, Skate provides a hook to inject renderers for any view library

-\<xtal-method\> adopts the same philosophy, but sets its aim much lower.
-It views itself as a helper element web component, similar in concept to \<dom-if\> or \<dom-repeat\>, but where the expression syntax has the full breadth of ES6+ JavaScript (which doesn't currently include JSX, but does include the letter h).
-It allows you to define the template markup based on (tagged) literal templates.
-You will end up with less semantic html output than with SkateJS, less encapsulation but 1) there is less ceremony required to add a dynamic snippet of markup, and 2) It integrates more seamlessly with other html markup.
+\<xtal-method\> adopts the same philosophy, but sets its aim much lower (and is ultimately helping with a different problem).
+It views itself as a helper element web component, similar in concept to \<dom-if\> or \<dom-repeat\> or \<iron-list\>, but where the expression syntax has the full breadth of ES6+ JavaScript (which doesn't currently include JSX, but does include the letter h).
+For example, it allows you to define the markup based on (tagged) literal templates.

 With \<xtal-method\>, one creates a localized inline connection between an input JavaScript object and a functional renderer directly in the markup.
 The output of the transformation becomes a child of the element.
 So everything is together when inspecting the DOM.

-The (tagged) literal template can be defined via a web component light child (innerHTML of the element):
+For example, here we see a tagged literal template, with no helper library, being used to set the innerHTML of the element:

 ```html
             <xtal-method input="[[todos]]">